-Combining study with a job or a family, living away from home for the first time or being on a tight budget all sometimes take your mind off your own good health and wellbeing.
-Here are five easy rules for ‘keeping healthy’:
+Combining study with a job or a family, living away from home for the first time, or being on a tight budget can all impact on our ‘healthy habits’.
+Here is an example of five simple rules to help you stay at your best physically:

 - Eat a balanced diet: holistic nutrition includes consciously eating healthy foods that promote vibrant physical and mental health, while supporting a strong immune system and preventing disease.
 Eat a variety of nutrient-rich foods including at least 5 portions of fruit and vegetables per day, whole grains, and good fats in moderation.
 Try to minimise refined sugar, high fructose corn syrup, artificial additives, and artificial sweeteners such as aspartame.